 If a candidate is selected as a finalist, they will have two months to put together a teaching portfolio of up to 25 pages.** This portfolio can include any of the following:

-Classroom Observation Reports.
-Download a CTE designed observation form below.
+- Classroom Observation Reports.
+Download a CTE designed observation form.

-*Please do not exceed this page limit.
-The Committee will also review your materials from the first round of applications.
+**Please do not exceed this page limit.
+If you submit a longer portfolio, the Committee will consider only the first 25 pages.

 Review of Application Materials